Position Opening:

 with Passion.
 Period.

-Under the leadership of founding Artistic Director Jeannette Sorrell, GRAMMY®-winning ensemble Apollo’s Fire is one of the world’s leading period-instrument baroque orchestras, particularly known for adventurous programming.
-Now in its 31st season, the organization is based in Cleveland, Ohio and also runs a satellite series in Chicago.
+Under the leadership of founding Artistic Director Jeannette Sorrell, GRAMMY-winning ensemble Apollo’s Fire is one of the world’s leading period-instrument baroque orchestras, particularly known for adventurous programming.
+The ensemble enjoys a large audience, with 22,000 tickets sold in Cleveland and Chicago in the 2022-23 season (34 of the concerts sold out).

-AT HOME: Apollo’s Fire has built in Cleveland one of the nation’s three largest audiences for baroque music (over 15,000 tickets sold annually).
-AF’s concerts are frequently sold out.
+IN CLEVELAND: Now in its 32nd season, Apollo’s Fire has built in Cleveland one of the nation’s three largest audiences for baroque music.
 Since 2017, AF has brought in thousands of new attendees through its innovative Community Access Initiative (CAI), including casual Baroque Bistro concerts in popular restaurants, free Family Concerts, and free school workshops.
 Phase 2 of the CAI, called The MOSAIC Project, was launched in 2020 and nurtures talented young musicians of color, seeking to create a more diverse classical music field.

-IN CHICAGO: AF’s Windy City Series is in its second season, as is AF’s extensive SIDE-BY-SIDE education program in a Southside Chicago suburb.
-A subsidiary Board of Directors was launched in 2022.
+IN CHICAGO: AF’s Windy City Series is in its third season, as is AF’s extensive SIDE-BY-SIDE education program in a Southside Chicago suburb.
+A subsidiary Board of Directors was launched in 2022, focused on fundraising and friend-raising.

-NUTS & BOLTS: The organization has an annual budget of around $2.8 million, a Board of 27, and a staff of approximately 5 full-time and 7 part-time employees.
+NUTS & BOLTS: The organization has an annual budget of around $2.8 million, a Board of 26, and a staff of approximately 6 full-time and 9 part-time employees.
 The offices are located in the historic Rockefeller Building in Cleveland Heights.
-The organization operates debt-free and maintains a solid cash reserve.
+Two Chicago-based staff members work from their homes.
+The organization operates debt-free and maintains a strong cash reserve.

 MANAGING DIRECTOR – AREAS OF RESPONSIBILITY